ubco-W2022T2-data301/project-group-group-20/README.md

 - Person 1: Disha: My name is Disha and I plan to major in economics
 - Person 2: Vaishali: My name is Vaishali Raju.
 I am in the faculty of Management, with a minor in Economics.
-- Person 3: Ajneya: My name is Ajneya and I love maths!

 ## Images